Module forma.pattern

 -

-Comparator function to sort patterns by their size (number of cells).
+Comparator function to sort patterns by their size (descending).

 Parameters: